PetCaseFinder

 Plain-English summary

-A 16-year-old Thoroughbred mare was taken to the Ontario Veterinary College because she was experiencing a sudden episode of colic, which is severe abdominal pain.
-The veterinarians performed surgery to look inside her abdomen and found a growth called a neurofibroma in her small colon.
-They successfully removed this growth during the surgery.
-The details of her condition and the surgery are discussed in the study.
-Overall, the treatment was successful in addressing the mare's colic.
+A 16-year-old Thoroughbred mare was brought to the vet with a sudden episode of colic, which is severe abdominal pain.
+The veterinarians performed surgery and found a neurofibroma, a type of tumor, in her small colon.
+They successfully removed the tumor, which resolved her colic symptoms.
+After the surgery, the mare was expected to recover well.

 Abstract